litaio/lita/README.md

 ## Installation

 First, install the gem with `gem install lita`.
-This gives you access to the `lita` commmand.
+This gives you access to the `lita` command.
 Run `lita help` to list available tasks.

 Generate a new Lita instance by running `lita new NAME`.
 This will create a new directory called NAME (defaults to "lita") with a Gemfile and Lita configuration file.